About Regional Health Offices

 The state Legislature directed the State Department of Health (DOH) to establish regional health offices in the 2021 legislative session.
 Department of Health regional offices will allow us to do our core work better and in ways that support and meet our local and tribal public health partners where they are and in a way that responds to community health needs and strengthens the delivery of public health services.
 The proviso does not grant DOH any authority beyond those that currently exist for the agency.

 DOH is currently in Phase 2 of its plan to implement RHOs.
 In this phase we will finalize our operational plan, evaluate, adjust, and expand as needed.
-More details about these phases are in the presentation overviews shared below.

 What services will RHOs provide?

 Each regional health office (RHO) will serve as an easy entry point for partners for access to a regional liaison and a medical officer.
 Resources may include: